open-prophetdb/biomedgps-data/graph_data/KG_README.md

 ### Entities
 > Extract entities from a set of databases
 >
-> If you don't need to download new data, you can skip the following steps.

-> Disease
->
-> We choose to use the MONDO ontology as the source of disease terms.
-All other disease terms are mapped to MONDO terms.
->
 > For more convience, we also include all entity items from knowledgebases.
 First, we extract the id, name, description, label, resource fields from the knowledgebases, and then we map the id to MONDO terms by using the `ontology-matcher` tool.
 >
 > There will be more easier to integrate these knowledgebases into our knowledge graph, if we can identify the unmapped terms first.

-#### Download the database by following the instructions in each folder in the data directory
+>

-> If you want to add a new database, please add a new folder in the data directory and add a README.md file to describe how to download the database and extract entities from the database.
-After that, please modify the extract_entities.sh file to add the new database.
+> If you want to add a new database, please add a new folder in the data directory and add a README.md file to describe how to download the database, write a python script to extract entities from the database.
+After that, please modify the extract_entities.sh file to run the python script.
+You can follow the existing scripts as an example.

 #### Step1: Extract entities